brandoshmando/devour/docs/source/Usage.rst

 In addition to the customizable methods provided by the `Producer` class, devour's `ProducerModel` allows you to pass additional keyword arguments through your `save` and `delete` calls to give you control over what and when your producers produce messages.
+The available kwargs are as follows...

   **produce** (bool, default=True) - Allows you to trigger or suppress a message from your producer.
 If your producer config has `auto_produce` set to `True`, passing `produce=False` into `save` or `delete` will suppress messages being produced for each of those events, while passing in `produce=True` when `auto_produce` is `False` on your producer will trigger a message.

-  **produce_context** (dict) - Data that gets passed into each of the customizable methods provided by the `producer`.
-This can be helpful when making decisions within those methods and additional context about where this message is being produced from is needed.
+  **produce_context** (dict) - This is data that gets passed into each of the customizable methods provided by the `producer`.
+This can be helpful when making decisions within those methods as well as giving additional context about where this message is being produced from.

   **produce_extras** (dict) - Any extra data that you'd like to be included in the message being produced can be passed in with this dict. **Note:** Any extras that are passed in that have identical keys to fields on the model that is being produced, will override those field's values on the model.
+This data will also be passed into the message regardless of what is defined on the schema.

 .. note::

-  For each message produced from the `ProducerModel`, devour will determine an `event` value (create, update, or delete) and automatically add it to the message being produced.
+  For each message produced from the `ProducerModel`, devour will determine an `event` value (create, update, or delete) and automatically add it to the message being produced and the `produce_context` dict.

 Schemas
 ^^^^^^^

+The intention of schemas is to take in a set of data and cut it down to only the data that you want/need.
+This can be useful when formatting a message to be sent to kafka, or when consuming a large message where you only need certain parts of the consumed data.
+With devour, a schema is created by declaring a class that inherits from the base `Schema` class.
+From there, define a `Meta` class with `attributes` variable that specifies the exact attributes you'd like to be pulled from that data.
+Then, whenever you need specific attributes from a set of data, you have an explicit class that will handle that for you, simply by creating an instance of the schema with a payload, and accessing the `data` attribute.
+Devour schemas can also handle nested data.

+.. py:class:: devour.schemas.Schema

+  .. py:class:: ProducerConfig

+    .. py:class:: class Meta

+      .. py:attribute:: attributes

 Django
 ------

+Devour also provides a `ModelSchema` for use with django.
+This allows you to define a schema that takes a django model instance, and pulls whatever attributes from the model you specify.
+The only difference is that you must define the model that you would like used on the schema's meta class.

+.. py:class:: devour.django.schemas.ModelSchema

+  .. py:class:: ProducerConfig

+    .. py:class:: class Meta

+      .. py:attribute:: attributes

+      .. py:attribute:: model